-Aurora PostgreSQL Configuration
+Aurora PostgreSQL Setup Guide

-First, you'll need to decide whether to connect your PostgreSQL database directly or via an SSH tunnel.
+First, you'll need to decide whether to connect your Aurora PostgreSQL database directly or via an SSH tunnel.
 Security group configuration in subsequent steps will differ depending on this decision.

 If you connect directly, you will need to create a rule in security group that allows us to access your database instance.